How to Prevent Falls in the Winter

 Senior citizens, being less agile and more fragile, are especially at risk.
 Unfortunately, falls are the number one cause of injury to seniors, one in three of whom will fall each year and too often, the result is a debilitating fracture, loss of independence or death.

-So, how to avoid outdoor slips, trips and falls this winter?
+So, how to avoid outdoor slips, trips, falls and their resulting injuries this winter?
 The New York Times offers a few tips:

 - “Check your footwear.
 Shoes and boots should have slip-resistant soles (rubber or neoprene, not plastic or leather).
 Or equip them with external traction cleats, sold under brand names like Yaktrax.